 Bromelain is a plant enzyme naturally found on the stem and fruit of the pineapple plant.
-Bromelain is a proteolytic enzyme that aids in in the breakdown of large protein complexes, including antigenic compounds.
-Bromelain has been shown to enhance the absorption of quercetin.
-[6] and to reduce circulating allergenic protein complexes associated with hyper-immune sensitivity and seasonal discomfort.
+Bromelain is a proteolytic enzyme that aids in in the breakdown of large protein complexes, including antigenic compounds, and has been shown to enhance the absorption of quercetin.
+[6] Bromelain has been shown to reduce circulating allergenic protein complexes associated with hyper-immune sensitivity and seasonal discomfort.
 [7]

-N-Acetyl-Cysteine[†]
+N-Acetyl Cysteine[†]

-N-acetyl cysteine (NAC) is an amino acid precursor to one of the most important antioxidants in the body: glutathione.
-[8] Both glutathione and NAC help reduce the viscosity of the mucus allowing for clearing of the airways and improved respiratory health.
-[9,10]
+N-acetyl cysteine (NAC) is an amino acid precursor to one of the most important antioxidants in the body, glutathione. ^[8] Both glutathione and NAC help reduce the viscosity of the mucus allowing for clearing of the airways and improved respiratory health. ^[9,10]